-At Alton Infant School, we are currently at the stage of 'Sustaining Mastery of Number' which is part of NCETM (National Centre for Excellence in the Teaching of Mathematics).
-This helps to develop the 'Mastery Approach' of teaching Mathematics.
+At Alton Infant School, we are currently taking part in the Solent Hub, NCETM 'Mastery Development Programme' to develop the 'Mastery Approach' of teaching Mathematics.

 In the Foundation Stage, our young mathematicians will be provided with many exciting opportunities through planned, purposeful play and a mix of adult-led and child-initiated activities.
 To develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, space and measure.